-We will need the following refinement of the first order approximation to Thom's transversality theorem (\footnote{See Thm 4.5.6 in \cite{wall2016differential} or Ch3, Thm 2.5 in \cite{hirsch2012differential} for the most common form.}): \begin{fact}[\cite{michor2011manifolds}, Thm 6.8, p.55] Let $M,N$ be smooth manifolds and $W\subseteq \jet(M,N)$ a submanifold.
-Then the set of $f\in C^{\infty}(M,N)$ such that $j^{1}f\transv W$ (in particular the set of $f$ such that $f\transv W$ for a submanifold $W\subseteq N$) is comeager and thus dense in the $\mathcal{D}$-topology on $C^{\infty}(M,N)$. \end{fact}
+We will use the following refinement of the first order approximation to Thom's transversality theorem (see Thm.
+4.5.6 in \cite{wall2016differential} or Ch.3, Thm.
+2.5 in \cite{hirsch2012differential}). \begin{fact}[\cite{michor2011manifolds}, Thm.
+6.8, p.55] Let $W\subseteq \jet(N,M)$ be a submanifold.
+Then the set of $f\in C^{\infty}(N,M)$ such that $j^{1}f\transv W$ is comeager and therefore dense in the $\mathcal{D}$-topology.
+In particular, the set of $f\in C^{\infty}(N,M)$ such that $f\transv W$ for a submanifold $W\subseteq N$ is comeager. \end{fact}